 These proofs-of-concept have played an instrumental role in helping us develop our headquarters space and identifying the patterns of different teams.
-This includes learning how our employees organically build their own team engagement, and how they leverage solutions such as Zoom Chat, Zoom Rooms Digital Signage, and other workspace resources.
+This includes learning how our employees organically build their own team engagement, and how they leverage solutions such as Zoom Team Chat, Zoom Rooms Digital Signage, and other workspace resources.

 2. Approach your office redesign step-by-step

 Wanting to modernize your workspaces and create a unique, dynamic in-office experience is natural, but you need to figure out exactly what changes you want to make and how those changes will affect your workforce.